Facade Loan Program

 How to Apply

-Although the April 15, 2019 Facade Loan Program application deadline has passed, business and property owners who are interested in taking advantage of the Facade Loan Program are still encouraged to reach out to the Economic Development and Long-Term Planning Division to discuss their storefront improvement plans and determine how and when their project might be eligible to receive a loan.
+Facade Loan Program applications are accepted on a rolling basis.
+Property owners who are interested in taking advantage of the Facade Loan Program are encouraged to reach out to the Economic Development and Long-Term Planning Division to discuss their storefront improvement plans and determine if their project might be eligible for the program.